lcorrealopes/home/index.md

 ## About Me

 I am a first year Ph.D. student at University of Brasília (UnB) under the supervision of Dr. Pavel Zalesskii.
+Currently we are finishing a paper containing some results about profinite groups having abelian Sylow subgroups.

 ## Research Interests

-- **Profinite Group Theory:** free pro-C constructions, profinite Bass-Serre theory.
+- **Group Theory:** profinite group theory, free pro-C constructions and profinite Bass-Serre theory.

 {% include_relative _includes/publications.md %}